thegetty/quire-docs/content/guide/metadata.md

 To use a Creative Commons license fill in the `name`, `abbreviation`, `url`, and `scope` attributes. `scope` should be either "full", "text-only" or "some-exceptions" and will determine the way the license is worded on your site.
 To override the wording and link language use the `online_text` and `pdf_ebook_text` attributes.

-If the `abbreviation` matches one of the seven Creative Commons licenses ("CC0", "CC BY", "CC BY-SA", "CC BY-ND", "CC BY-NC", "CC BY-NC-SA", or "CC BY-NC-ND"), a logo will automatically be included, otherwise you can use the `logo` attribute to point to a specific image file in your images directory.
+If the `abbreviation` matches one of the seven Creative Commons licenses ("CC0", "CC BY", "CC BY-SA", "CC BY-ND", "CC BY-NC", "CC BY-NC-SA", or "CC BY-NC-ND"), an icon will automatically be included, otherwise you can use the `icon` attribute to point to a specific image file in your images directory.

 ### Formats, Resources & Links